 - Spanish – Ricino, palmacristi.

-- Environment – Native to tropical Africa, and spread all over warm regions worldwide.
+- Environment—It is native to tropical Africa and has spread worldwide to warm regions.
 It is farmed for medicinal purposes.

-- Description – Herbaceous plant growing in warm climates, a shrub, and even tree-like when in tropical regions.
-It belongs to the Euphorbiaceae family and has large, palm-shaped leaves, and thorny fruit with three seeds inside.
+- Description—A herbaceous plant growing in warm climates, it is a shrub and even tree-like in tropical regions.
+It belongs to the Euphorbiaceae family and has large, palm-shaped leaves and thorny fruit with three seeds inside.

 - Parts of the plant used medicinally – The leaves and the seed oil.